 - Architectural Engineering

 - Electrical Engineering

 - Speech Communication and Communication Disorders

-The Graduate Program in Acoustics is an independent, interdisciplinary Intercollege Graduate Degree Program.
-The program is also administratively aligned with the Department of Aerospace Engineering of the College of Engineering.
-We also maintain a strong liaison with the Penn State Applied Research Laboratory, which is a major separately funded research unit of the University that has extensive research and development activities related to acoustics.
+The program is itself one of the departments of the College of Engineering, and because of its interdisciplinary nature, it is also one of the twelve Intercollege Graduate Degree Programs of the Graduate School.
+It maintains a strong liaison with the Penn State Applied Research Laboratory, which is a major separately funded research unit of the University that has extensive research and development activities related to acoustics.